Checklist: Aviation and space flight safety

 Checklists have long been a feature of aviation safety to ensure that critical items are not overlooked.
-The best known example is the cockpit Pre-flight checklist, which is intended to ensure that the crew correctly configures the aircraft for flight on every flight.
+The best known example is the cockpit preflight checklist, which is intended to ensure that the crew correctly configures the aircraft for flight on every flight.
 A normal checklist is used before critical flight segments, such as takeoff, approach and landing, which are the phases in which the highest incidence of accidents occur due to procedural error.
 Checklists are also used for troubleshooting, to identify and where practicable, correct malfunctions.
 They cannot substitute for pilot skill and learned and practiced immediate response to critical malfunctions, but are useful for mitigation attempts when time allows.

 Health care

 In health care, particularly surgery, checklists may be used to ensure that the correct procedure is carried out on each patient.
 Checklists have been used in healthcare practice to ensure that clinical practice guidelines are followed.
 An example is the WHO Surgical Safety Checklist developed for the World Health Organization and found to have a large effect on improving patient safety.
 According to a meta-analysis after introduction of the checklist mortality dropped by 23% and all complications by 40%, but higher-quality studies are required to make the meta-analysis more robust.
 Checklist use in healthcare has not always met with success and transferability between settings has been questioned.
 A survey found them to have no statistical effect in a cohort of hospitals in the Province of Ontario in Canada.
 In the UK, a study on the implementation of a checklist for provision of medical care to elderly patients admitting to hospital found that the checklist highlighted limitations with frailty assessment in acute care and motivated teams to review routine practices, but that work is needed to understand whether and how checklists can be embedded in complex multidisciplinary care.